Textualize/textual/docs/widgets/text_area.md

     It's important to use a highlight query which is compatible with the parser in use.
     Ensure the highlight query file is from the same version of your installed package.

-We now have our `Language` and our highlight query, so we can register C++ as a language.
+We now have our `Language` and our highlight query, so we can register Ruby as a language.

 <!--- TODO: Add new code examples for the custom language --->

-Running our app, we can see that the C++ code is highlighted.
+Running our app, we can see that the Ruby code is highlighted.
 We can freely edit the text, and the syntax highlighting will update immediately.

 Recall that we map names (like `@heading`) from the tree-sitter highlight query to Rich style objects inside the `TextAreaTheme.syntax_styles` dictionary.